 The Audubon Zoo in New Orleans is one of the top-rated zoos in the country with a fine collection of exotic animals in natural habitats.
 Some of the best are the Louisiana Swamp Exhibit, the Sea Lions, the World of Primates, Jaguar Jungle, the White Tigers, the Rhinos, the Dragon's Lair, and Monkey Hill.

 Lush Natural Habitats

-The Audubon Zoo is located in Audubon Park, a beautiful 340 acre park lined with Live Oak Trees and lagoons that run from St. Charles Avenue to the Mississippi River.
-The zoo in located at the back of the park on the river and continues the lush surroundings of the park.
+The Audubon Zoo is located in Audubon Park, a beautiful 340-acre park lined with Live Oak Trees and lagoons that run from St. Charles Avenue to the Mississippi River.
+The zoo is located at the back of the park on the river and continues the lush surroundings of the park.

 Besides the animals, there are other special attractions to enjoy at the zoo, including the Zoofari Cafe, the Endangered Species Carousel that is available for birthday parties, the Cool Zoo animal=themed water park, a petting zoo, a rock climbing wall, a Safari Simulator Ride and a Swamp Train that rides around the zoo.
 There's also the Audubon Marketplace shop for gifts.

-The entrance fee for the Audubon Zoo is $13.00 for adults, $8.00 for kids 2-12 and $10.00 for the over 65 group.
+The entrance fee for the Audubon Zoo is $13.00 for adults, $8.00 for kids 2-12 and $10.00 for the over 65 groups.
 There are also package deals for the zoo and other Audubon Institute Attractions like the Insectarium, the Aquarium of the Americas, and the Imax Theater.
-The offical Zoo website has all the information.
+The official Zoo website has all the information.